tpaape/RNAseq_Miniworkshop/Installing_RNAseq_Analysis_Pipeline.md

       export PATH="/home/centos/phyloFlash-pf3.4:$PATH"

--If you close your current terminal and reconnect, you should be able to run phyloFlash by activating your conda environment `conda activate py3.7` and  running the command `phyloFlash.pl -check_env`
+- If you close your current terminal and reconnect, you should be able to run phyloFlash by activating your conda environment `conda activate py3.7` and  running the command `phyloFlash.pl -check_env`

 - Create the database locally